 A. No minimum period.
-Ads can be posted for free for 365 days on our website unless you (or we) take your ad offline during that time period.
-After 365 days, your ad will stop running and we will renew the free ad provided your ad information is kept relevant and current.
+Ads will remain posted until the ad expires or if you (or we) take your ad offline during that time period.
+After the initial 30 day Basic Ad run-time, your ad will stop running.
+You may renew your ad at that time with current information.
 We maintain the right to discontinue any ad at anytime.

 Q. Do you charge me an advertising fee?

 A. No. Basic Ad listings are free for from publication date and renewable for free.
 Cancel anytime.
 We only charge a fee for Featured Ads and Banner Ads.

 Q. How do I pay for any fees that I might agree to pay you?